Proof of a conjecture of Kenyon and Wilson on semicontiguous minors: Introduction

-A \emph{semicontiguous minor} is a minor of the form $\det M_{A}^{B}$, where \emph{exactly one} of $A$ and $B$ is contiguous.
-Kenyon and Wilson conjectured in Section 4.3 of \cite{KW} that \begin{conj}[Kenyon and Wilson] Any semicontiguous minor can be written as the tiling polynomial $\Pol(R)$ of some region $R$ on the square lattice. \end{conj}
+A \emph{semicontiguous minor} is a minor of the form $\det M_{A}^{B}$, where \emph{at least one} of $A$ and $B$ is contiguous\footnote{Strcitly speaking, this definition of the semicontiguous minors is slightly different from that in \cite{KW}.
+Kenyon and Wilson distinguished the contiguous minors from the semicontiguous minors by defining a \emph{semicontiguous minor} to be the minor $\det M_{A}^{B}$, where \emph{exactly one} of $A$ and $B$ is contiguous.
+However, it is more convenient for us to view the contiguous minors as a special class of the semicontiguous minors as in our definition.}.
+Kenyon and Wilson conjectured that \begin{conj}[Conjecture 3 in \cite{KW}] Any semicontiguous minor can be written as the tiling polynomial $\Pol(R)$ of some region $R$ on the square lattice. \end{conj} See Figure \ref{CM1} for an example.
+We refer the reader to \cite[pp. 25--27]{KW} for more examples.

 The goal of this paper is to prove this conjecture.
-Our proof uses a variation of \emph{Dodgson condensation} (or \emph{Desnanot-Jacobi identity}, see e.g. \cite{Dodgson} and \cite[pp. 136--149]{Muir}) due to Kenyon and Wilson \cite{KW} and a powerful method in enumeration of tilings and perfect matchings, \emph{Kuo condensation} \cite{Kuo}.
+Our proofs use a variation of \emph{Dodgson condensation} (or \emph{Desnanot-Jacobi identity}, see e.g. \cite{Dodgson} and \cite[pp. 136--149]{Muir}) due to Kenyon and Wilson \cite{KW} and a powerful method in the enumeration of tilings and perfect matchings, \emph{Kuo condensation} \cite{Kuo}.
 We refer the reader to e.g. \cite{Ciucu,YYZ,YZ,Ful,Speyer} for various aspects and generalizations of the method.
 More recent applications of Kuo condensation can be found in e.g. \cite{CF14,CF15,CL,Tri1,Tri2,Tri3,Tri4,LMNT,KW}.

 The rest of this paper is organized as follows.
 Our main results are presented in Section 2.
-In Section 3, we show the particular versions of Dodgson and Kuo condensations, which will be employed in our proof.
-The proof of our main results will be shown in Section 4.
+In Section 3, we show the particular versions of Dodgson and Kuo condensations, which will be employed in our proofs.
+The proofs of our main results will be shown in Section 4.
 Finally, we conclude the paper by posing an open question for the case of general circular minors.